nim-lang/Nim/doc/contributing.rst

 Best practices
 =============

-Note: these are gneral guidelines, not hard rules; there are always exceptions.
+Note: these are general guidelines, not hard rules; there are always exceptions.
 Code reviews can just point to a specific section here to save time and propagate best practices.